gridplay/bloodwars.online/README.md

  BWS stands for BloodWars Server

  Still setting up the code work with Unity.
-So far can receive json but Unity isnt receiving anything

  All help is welcomed.